ShrimpSwap/shrimp-documentation/tokenomics/shrimp.md

 **Time lock**

 We will be adding a timelock contract as the owner of the MasterShrimp.
 The timelock will be activated with a **12h delay**, this should give you enough time to validate any of our transactions.

+## Unsold Tokens

+Due to the nature of our deflationary reward, the more you harvest the more rewards you will receive.
+Slow farmers in other hand will receive less rewards.
+For this reason, some SHRIMP might never be distributed to the farmers.
+If any SHRIMP remains in the farming contract after the farming is over we will burn all it!